Stable sums to infer high return levels of multivariate rainfall time series: Simulation study

 \subsection{Simulation study in the univariate case}

-The estimation of the index of regular variation, as detailed in Section~\ref{sec:implementation}, yields unbiased estimates for the Burr(2,2), Fr\'echet(4) and ARMAX models (plots can be available upon request).
+Estimation of the index of regular variation, as detailed in Section~\ref{sec:implementation}, yields unbiased estimates for the univariate models (plots can be available upon request).

-We can see from Figure~\ref{figstat} that the median estimate of the 50 years return level with the peaks over threshold method underestimates the real value when implemented at the dependent models which underrates the risk.
-In comparison, the block maxima method is unbiased for all four models.
+We can see from Figure~\ref{figstat} that our method gives unbiased results and, as expected, the choice of the sum length can be seen as a trade-off between bias and variance.
+The median estimate of the 50 years return level with the peaks over threshold method underestimates the real value when implemented at the dependent models and this underrates the risk. {This bias was already observed in \cite{fawcett:walshaw:2012,fawcett:walshaw:2012}, which avert us from inferring marginal features from the maxima of clusters; see \cite{eastoe:tawn:2012}}.
+In comparison, our block maxima implementation gives satisfactory results for all four models regarding bias.
 However, it has a larger spread compared to the stable sums methods.
-Our method gives satisfactory results and, as expected, the choice of the sum length can be seen as a trade-off between bias and variance.
-We conclude that Algorithm~\ref{algo:RP2} works fine coupled with a good estimate of the index of regular variation as the one detailed in Section~\ref{sec:parameter:tuning} for both dependent and independent models.
+We conclude that for all models Algorithm~\ref{algo:RP2} works fine coupled with a good estimate of the index of regular variation as the one detailed in Section~\ref{sec:parameter:tuning}.

-To measure the accuracy of the confidence intervals of all methods, we compute the number of times they capture the correct value.
-One must keep in mind that for the stable sums method Algorithm~\ref{algo:RP2} only returns an estimate if the test of the stable parameter equal to one is accepted.
-We summarize the sample coverage probabilities and provide the proportion of acceptance of the ratio test among the $1000$ simulated trajectories from each model in Table~\ref{tab:coverage}.
+To evaluate the accuracy of confidence intervals from all methods, we compute the number of times they capture the correct value.
+One must keep in mind that for the stable sums method, Algorithm~\ref{algo:RP2} only returns an estimate if the test of the stable parameter equal to one is accepted.
+In this case, we also compute the proportion of acceptance of the ratio test among the $1000$ simulated trajectories from each model.
+We summarize the sample coverage probabilities in Table~\ref{tab:coverage}.
 The coverage results are not reliable when the proportion of test acceptance is small, however, it increases as the sum length increases.
 As a result, we notice from Table~\ref{tab:coverage} that we automatically discard the very small sum lengths.